timvisee/ffsend/ROADMAP.md

 people.

 Features:
-- A `defaults` command to list defaults such as the host URL and history file
 - Make use of stdout and stderr consistent
 - Allow file/directory archiving on upload
 - Allow unarchiving on download